 Each year more than half a million people visit the summit of Pikes Peak, which sits 14,115 feet above sea level.
 The new Summit Complex will replace the existing Pikes Peak Summit House and will feature an immersive visitor experience.
 The new facility is designed so that visitors can focus on the beauty, richness, and scenery of America’s Mountain, with multi-media exhibits to tell the story and history of the mountain and enhance the experience.

 Started in June of 2018, the complex is expected to take three years to complete.
 With a short work season atop the mountain (late spring to late fall, weather permitting), each day’s shift is shortened to keep workers safe from the effects that can be suffered at altitude.

 GE Johnson started the project by relocating the central utility plant, blasting, and moving dirt and massive boulders for the foundation of the new Visitors Center.
 These materials are stored on site for reuse, with limited laydown areas.

 Ingenuity in Action

 A jobsite on top of a Colorado 14er presents special challenges for the workers.
 To create a safe work environment and contribute to the overall success of the project, GE Johnson requires all crew members undergo an extensive physical examination, including a flexibility test and a Harvard Step fitness assessment.
 Crew members then engage in a two-hour, site-specific orientation, followed by a briefing on the special safety measures necessary for working at high altitude.

-The structure will be built on bedrock that is beneath the permafrost layer of the mountain to reduce the likelihood of shifting and movement of the structure.
+The structure is built on bedrock that is beneath the permafrost layer of the mountain to reduce the likelihood of shifting and movement of the structure.
 To improve building efficiency, foundation forms with reinforcing steel are prefabricated offsite and delivered to the summit, minimizing the amount of work being performed on the site.